top of page

 This is where creativity meets camera—a space where students get the gear, the green light, and the guidance to make something truly their own.

-Led by WCTV Executive Director and Youth Director Sam Perkins, along with WCTV youth program alumni JT Kilburn (a successful student filmmaker heading to film school) and Dominic Bonanno (a standout sports videographer and Wilmington High School student), students will benefit from mentorship by experienced, passionate leaders.
+Led by WCTV Executive Director and Youth Director Sam Perkins, along with WCTV youth program alumni JT Kilburn (a successful student filmmaker heading to film school) and Domenic Bonanno (a standout sports videographer and Wilmington High School student), students will benefit from mentorship by experienced, passionate leaders.
 Additional staff will provide support, ensuring a maximum 4-to-1 student-to-staff ratio for personalized attention and support.

 On Friday afternoon, family and friends are invited to the WCTV studio for a special student showcase, celebrating all of the incredible work the kids have created throughout the week.